 Excite your listeners with your new idea.
 The best would be if you put a picture and a short description to focus attention on yourself.
 And to leave a space for people’s imagination 🙂

 People Behind the Scenes

-Outline Important Points about Product
+Outline Important Points about the Product

 Present Target Audience and Competitors Analysis

 Customer’s needs above all.
-A customer is the first point you have to think about before release of the new product.
+A customer is the first point you have to think about before the release of the new product.
 Who are my customers?
 How old are they?
 Where do they live and work?

 Create infographics or reuse this particular slide.
-For competitors’ comparison apply simple table: it is easy to read and to notice differences.
+For competitors’ comparison apply a simple table: it is easy to read and to notice differences.

 Say more than ‘Thanks’